top of page

 “But other sects are open to the idea,” Cora continued, “and the Maker does occasionally grant the return to life.”
 She fingered the scar beneath her ear, uncertain whether she should emphasize the point.
 She hated being scarred, but if it proved useful… “All we need is safe passage.”

-The reeve shook his head.
+The warden shook his head.
 “I don’t think that’s going to happen.
 If Ordin is dead, the Sacred Assembly will need to hear of it.
 I can’t let you go.”

-“But…” Cora stared at the unfeeling reeve, her hope dissolving.
+“But…” Cora stared at the unfeeling warden, her hope dissolving.
 “What about Elric?”
 I cannot lose him!

 “When did he die?”
 Moffe asked.